 So if you are looking for a solid all around treadmill for your home, with incline, decline, lots of workouts, tracking, touch screen, internet...the Pro 5000 is a great choice, especially if you can find it on sale for under $1,500.

-You can save a couple hundred with the Pro 2000, but you lose some power and the touch screen.
+You can save a couple hundred with the Pro 2000, but you lose some power and it has a lower max user weight capacity than the others.
 The Pro 9000 is a bit pricey and probably not worth the jump in our opinion, as all you are really getting there is a larger touch screen.

 If you are on a strict budget, take a look at the Performance Series.
 Although they lack the power and upgrades of the Pro Series, you still get incline, built in workouts, iFit Coach training and other features.